 It’s no secret the U.S. women are getting faster at the marathon, but in the process, they’re also reshaping the paradigm of the American female distance runner.
 Of the top 17 qualifiers for the 2020 U.S. Olympic Marathon Trials, which will be held on February 29 in Atlanta, five of them are also mothers.

 Some are full-time pro athletes and others pursue careers outside the sport.
-The 300 trailblazing female marathoners who are heading to the trials are diverse and multidimensional—on top of being fast.
+The more than 450 trailblazing female marathoners who are heading to the trials are diverse and multidimensional—on top of being fast.

-In honor of Mother’s Day, we sought insight from three of the most accomplished marathon moms.
-With eight children between them, Sara Hall, Carrie Dimoff, and Stephanie Bruce have discovered plenty of strategies to help juggle the grind of training, while setting an example for their kids as they chase their Olympic-sized dreams.
+With eight children between them, elite runners Sara Hall, Carrie Dimoff, and Stephanie Bruce have discovered plenty of strategies to help juggle the grind of training, while setting an example for their kids as they chase their Olympic-sized dreams.

 As much as possible, Hall, 36, trains while her four girls, Hana (18), Mia (15), Jasmine (11), and Lily (8), are at school or still sleeping on weekends.
-She’s the 2017 U.S. marathon champion who has a 2:26:19 personal best, but her priority, she says, is to frame her schedule “so that I can be present both physically and emotionally when they are.”
+She’s the 2017 U.S. marathon champion who has a 2:22:16 personal best (making her a definite contender at the U.S. Olympic Marathon Trials in Atlanta), but her priority, she says, is to frame her schedule “so that I can be present both physically and emotionally when they are.”

 The Hall family relocated to Flagstaff, Arizona, which is at 7,000 feet above sea level, in part to spend less time at training camps.